bright-dev/Bright-lite/README.rst

 2) Change directory into the Bright-lite directory using the following command. cd Bright-lite
-3) Use the following command inside the Bright-lite directory python install.py
+3) Use the following command inside the Bright-lite directory. python install.py

 ------------